joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 Instead of having trust distributed and delegated as a result of the different network and cloud suppliers models, the customer can take full control over the system and manage trust to best suit the security needs and logics of their application.

-Extended offering
+#### Extended offering
 A Telco that sells connectivity and capacity to transmit sensitive data for a client can extend their offerings with HYKER end-to-end encryption and managed trust.
 This can be done in different ways depending on the business models of the Telco.

-#### Some general examples:
+##### Some general examples:

- * You can differentate offers on security level, with a premium communication service that is fully end-to-end protected, even when you share network resources with other Telcos.
-You can be the most secure communication link that the customer doesn’t have to trust from a data access point of view.
+ * You can differentiate offers on the security level, with a premium communication service that is fully end-to-end protected, even when you share network resources with other Telcos.
+You can be the most secure communication link that the customer doesnâ€™t have to trust from a data access point of view.
  * You can provide service and application developer partners with a new security tool that protects their data through the full data lifecycle.
  * You can offer storage or cloud services to customers with sensitive information.
 You store their encrypted data, but have no access to keys and thus no access to the data itself.
  * If the Telco provides message broker services, like MQTT servers for IoT, HYKER uniquely adds an end-to-end encryption layer that fully follows the traffic patterns of one-to-many publish-subscribe communication, enabling a data producer to encrypt the data without knowing the recipient(s).